TAILOR-UoB/collaboration-exchange-fund/README.md

 ## Who Can Apply?
 Where Can I Go?

 You should be a PhD student affiliated to a lab that belongs to the TAILOR network.
-The host lab should also belong to the TAILOR network of excellence (you can find a list of the members [here](https://tailor-network.eu/network-members/)).
+The host lab should also belong to the TAILOR network of excellence (you can find a list of the partners [here](https://tailor-network.eu/partners/)).

 In almost all cases, your own nationality is not important, but rather where the lab is located that will receive the funding for your research visit or workshop.
 That can be either your own lab or your host lab.